baltimore-sun-data/Sun-Trends/SETUP.md

 &nbsp;&nbsp;<strong><h3> a.
 COLORS</h3></strong>
 **Sun Trends uses goldenrod (#1c3454) and black (#000000) as it's primary colors with light gray (#e0e0e0) and dark gray (#a9a9a9) as accents.
 Be sure to change these colors in style.css to fit your market's palette.
 &nbsp;&nbsp;<strong><h3>b.
 FONTS</h3></strong>
 **Sun Trends uses the font-families Georgia (with Times, serif as fallbacks) and Lato (with sans-serif as a fallback).
-Be sure to change these fonts in style.css to fit your market's style guide.
+<strong>a.</a> Be sure to change these fonts in style.css to fit your market's style guide.
 Trends also utitlizes the Font Awesome icon font library (free and open source).
-The icons are written into the HTML (lines 135 and 169) in index.php but can easily be removed.
-NOTE:The Font Awesome library isn't included in the repository, but can be <a href="http://fontawesome.io/">downloaded here</a>.
+The icons are written into the HTML (lines 135 and 169) in index.php but can easily be commented out or removed.
+NOTE:The Font Awesome library isn't included in the repository, but can be <a href="http://fontawesome.io/">downloaded here</a>.<br/>
+<strong>b.</strong> Change out the "header" (lines 157-193) for your market's third party tophat

 &nbsp;&nbsp;<strong><h3>c.
 LOGO</h3></strong>
 **Trends masthead logo is a text treatment in Georgia with bottom borders.
 However, this treatment can easily be swapped out for an image (line 162).<br/><br/>
 <strong><h2>3.
 ADVERTISING &amp; OMNITURE</h2></strong>